Carinsurance.com Insights

 State minimum car insurance in Arizona

-Arizona’s car insurance laws require a minimum coverage of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $15,000 in property damage liability.
+Arizona laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $15,000 for property damage liability.

 In Arizona, you can get state minimum car insurance for $516 per year.
 However, this minimum coverage doesn’t offer enough protection.
 Drivers can add other types of insurance, such as comprehensive and collision, increase their liability limits and buy personal injury coverage for added protection.